Configurationz/Jenkins_Ins/nopcommerce on Ubuntu.md

 *Now that everything is ready, we can proceed to install and configure the store.*

 - The further installation process for nopCommerce is the same as the installation process on Windows.
-- We can use the following instructions
+- We can use the following
 [Installation process](https://docs.nopcommerce.com/en/installation-and-upgrading/installing-nopcommerce/installing-on-windows.html#install-nopcommerce)

 > Troubleshooting